Elizabeth Cadbury: Garden City Movement

-Elizabeth Cadbury was influential in the development of Bournville Village.
-The founder of the Hampstead Garden Suburb in 1904, Henrietta Barnett was inspired by a visit to Elizabeth Cadbury at Bournville Village.
+Cadbury was influential in the development of Bournville Village and was vice-president of the Ruskin Society of Birmingham (RSB).
+The founder of the Hampstead Garden Suburb in 1904, Henrietta Barnett was inspired by a visit to Cadbury at Bournville Village.

 Manor Farm

-The family home was Woodbrooke in Selly Oak, Birmingham, West Midlands, until 1894, when they moved to Manor Farm, now the Manor House, Bristol Road, Northfield, Birmingham, West Midlands.
-They lived there together until George's death in 1922, and Elizabeth Cadbury resided there until her own death in 1951, aged 93.
+The family home was Woodbrooke in Selly Oak, Birmingham, until 1903, when they moved to Manor Farm, now the Manor House, Bristol Road, Northfield, Birmingham.
+Woodbrooke then became the Woodbrooke Quaker Study Centre.

+Elizabeth and George lived at the Manor together until George's death in 1922, and Elizabeth resided there until her own death in 1951, aged 93.

 During World War II, she invited the Friends' Ambulance Unit to establish its training centre in the grounds.
 The grounds were also sometimes used for garden parties and other events in aid of worthy causes.

 In 1948, at the family gathering to celebrate her 90th birthday, there were 150 relatives.
-At her death, Elizabeth Cadbury was survived by, among others, 37 grandchildren and 49 great-grandchildren.
+At her death in 1951, Cadbury was survived by, among others, 37 grandchildren and 49 great-grandchildren.